 You've Created a Robust Diversity Initiative.
-So, why are your Black employees unhappy?
+But is it working for your Black Employees?

 Change Company Culture to be more Inclusive & Equitable to Black Colleagues

 By Sherri Holmes

 Over the last 18 months many companies have pledged to do more for their Black employees.
 Employee Resource Groups (ERGs) were formed, HR departments re-evaluated hiring policies and implemented new practices like blind resume screening, and co-workers pledged to do better.
 The problem, however, is that though well-intentioned, often the "cure" that many organizations came up with didn't factor in why there is an issue in the first place.
 The root cause of the "disease" and how it manifests differently for Black people versus other underrepresented groups was not fully examined.
 Most people in America (not just white people) don't really know or understand the plight of Black Americans.
 Some, quite frankly, don't care to know, especially not at work.